lambdaclass/concrete/ROADMAP.md

    assignment forms.
 Close `docs/KNOWN_HOLES.md` H11 only when the gate asserts the previous reproducer fails.

+13c. ✅ **DONE / KEEP RATCHEting — value-flow spec + constructor-coverage
-13c. **Write the value-flow conservation spec and make it a feature gate requirement.** The linearity work has three distinct failure classes: discard (a value vanishes), conservation (a value duplicates or aliases), and scope (a value falls out of nested control flow).
-Turn that into a small normative spec, not a prose afterthought: every expression/statement form must say whether it copies, moves, borrows, consumes, initializes storage, overwrites storage, or rejects.
-The spec must cover at least identifiers, calls, method receivers, returns, array literals, struct literals, destructuring, field/index projection, field/index assignment, functional update, match scrutinees, `?`, `defer`, and wildcard patterns.
-Future syntax cannot land without adding a conservation/discard/scope row to the relevant gate.
+   gate.** The linearity work has three distinct failure classes: discard (a value vanishes), conservation (a value duplicates or aliases), and scope (a value falls out of nested control flow).
+This is now a mechanical contract, not a prose afterthought: `docs/VALUE_FLOW_SPEC.md` records every expression/statement constructor and classifies whether it copies, moves, borrows, consumes, initializes storage, overwrites storage, rejects, or diverges. `scripts/tests/check_value_flow_spec.sh` is the constructor- coverage gate: every AST constructor must have a value-flow row and at least one gate fixture or explicit rationale.
+Future syntax cannot land without updating this table and fixture set.
+The spec exists to prevent the exact 2026-07 bug families from recurring: assignment RHS not consumed, `break` value not consumed, non-`Copy` overwrite leaks, live-linear shadowing, parameter silent discard, H11 sub-place read duplication, and fallible-result discard drifting with conditional `Copy`.
 Partial-pattern forms are conservation/discard sites too: `let-else`, `if let`, and `while let` lower through an unmatched path, so over non-`Copy` enums they reject by design (`E0288`) until the whole instantiated enum is `Copy` (for example, after conditional `Copy` makes `Option<i32>` genuinely `Copy`).
 Do not add variant-aware weakening as a special case.
-Add `docs/VALUE_FLOW_CONSERVATION.md` and make it the canonical bridge between `docs/OWNERSHIP_MODEL.md`, `check_linear_discard.sh`, `check_linear_conservation.sh`, and `check_linear_nested_scope.sh`.
+Keep `docs/VALUE_FLOW_SPEC.md` as the canonical bridge between `docs/OWNERSHIP_MODEL.md`, `check_linear_discard.sh`, `check_linear_conservation.sh`, `check_linear_nested_scope.sh`, and the linearity fuzzer.

 13d. ✅ **DONE (2026-07-02) — front-end checker coverage includes every source
    body, including std.** The root bug was that `Check` consumed submodule